AdaCore/spark2014/docs/ug/gnatprove.rst

 How to Write Loop Invariants
 ============================

-As described in :ref:`loop invariants`, the user should annotate loops with loop invariants in order for |GNATprove| to prove formally the properties of interest on subprograms with loops.
-In this section, we provide a systematic approach for writing loop invariants.
+As described in :ref:`loop invariants`, proving properties of subprograms that contain loops may require the addition of explicit loop invariant contracts.
+This section describes a systematic approach for writing loop invariants.

 The Four Properties of a Good Loop Invariant
 --------------------------------------------